 By Bill Burgess

-Bill Burgess is the legal coordinator of the American Humanist Association’s Appignani Humanist Legal Center.
+Bill Burgess is an attorney and legal coordinator of the American Humanist Association’s Appignani Humanist Legal Center.
+Special thanks to the Louis J. Appignani Foundation and The Herb Block Foundation for their support of the Appignani Humanist Legal Center.